charlesmchen/WeView2/README.md

-WeView2
+WeView
 =======

-The WeView2 library is a tool for auto layout of iOS UIs.
+The WeView library is a tool for auto layout of iOS UIs.

-* WeView2 is an alternative to [iOS's built-in Auto Layout Mechanism](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/Articles/Introduction.html).
+* WeView is an alternative to [iOS's built-in Auto Layout Mechanism](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/Articles/Introduction.html).
-* WeView2 builds on iOS's existing sizing and layout mechanisms.
-WeView2 is compatible with any properly implemented UIViews without any modifications.
+* WeView builds on iOS's existing sizing and layout mechanisms.
+WeView is compatible with any properly implemented UIViews without any modifications.
-* WeView2 draws on the concepts and vocabulary used by HTML and CSS layout (ie. margins, spacing, alignment, etc.).
+* WeView draws on the concepts and vocabulary used by HTML and CSS layout (ie. margins, spacing, alignment, etc.).
-* WeView2 takes advantage of ARC and blocks and is compatible with iOS 5 and later.
+* WeView takes advantage of ARC and blocks and is compatible with iOS 5 and later.
-* WeView2 is available under a permissive license (see below).
+* WeView is available under a permissive license (see below).

 ### Design philosophy